Barlings Abbey

-Barlings Abbey, Lincolnshire, was a Premonstratensian monastery in England, founded in 1154, as a daughter house of the Abbey of St. Mary and St. Martial in Newsham.
+Barlings Abbey was one of nine Premonstratensian monasteries in the county of Lincolnshire, England.
+It was founded in 1154, as a daughter house of the Abbey of St. Mary and St. Martial in Newsham.

 History

 Its founder was Ralph de Haye, son of the constable of Lincoln Castle, and lord of Burwell and Carlton.
-It was first established at Barlings Grange but was soon moved to its present site, previously called Oxeney in Lawress wapentake of the West Riding of the Parts of Lindsey.
+It was first established at Barlings Grange but was soon moved to its present site, previously called Oxeney in Lawress Wapentake of the West Riding of the Parts of Lindsey.
 Maud, the wife of William Longespee, gave it the manor of Caenby for the support of four more canons, in addition to the original thirteen.